Best Mouse Settings for Call of Duty: Warzone

 Every pro that we analyze is using a 240Hz monitor and rig to go with it, and that not only gives you an advantage when it comes to the visual aspect (everything will look a whole lot smoother and easier to track) but it also reduces the input latency from between 55 to 75 milliseconds to a mere 20 to 35 milliseconds.
 For the full breakdown on why all pros are trying to get the highest framerates possible you can read our full guide, but rest assured that you'll want to be maximizing your frames per second if you're going to be competitive in any shooter game, or else you're leaving yourself at a disadvantage.

 Getting high framerates usually isn't an issue for people with the most powerful rigs and the newest graphics cards (see right, or check our GPU guide) but luckily developers Infinity Ward have released a reasonably well-optimized game with CoD: Warzone.
 There's a myriad of graphics options to tweak to get every last drop of performance out of your machine, no matter what the internals are.
 We've gone over all of these options and have come up with a good compromise between visual clarity and performance so that you can use these settings yourself or use our guide as a baseline for your own setup.

 To start off we recommend you to run the game at your monitor's native resolution.
 As far as the Field Of View (FOV) goes we've noticed that setting this around 100 (give or take a bit) gives us and the streamers that we've been watching the best compromise between performance and having a good overview of the battlefield.

 Quick tip: make sure that you've got the newest drivers for your GPU installed before playing the game.

-Good luck out there, and thanks for reading!
+Good luck out there, stay frosty, and thanks for reading!